fullmetalbrackets/website/content/articles/setup-a-samba-share-on-linux-via-command-line.md

 ---
 title: Setup a Samba share on Linux via command line
-description: How to set up a Samba share on Linux and access it from Windows PCs on the same network with minimal config (but also minimal security) using only the terminal.
+description: Rather than mess with a dedicated NAS operating system like OpenMediaVault or TrueNAS, I prefer the simplicity creating Samba shares on Linux to use as network storage accessible from Windows PCs on my home network.
+Here is the minimal Samba config to do that.
 date: 2021-09-01
 update: 2022-01-15
 tags: